NikGrmek/organic-borders/README.md

 ## Features

-- Upload any PNG image
+- Upload PNG or PSD images via drag-and-drop or file selection
-- Automatically detect edges
+- Automatically detect edges and generate organic borders
-- Customize border thickness, color, and style
+- Customize border thickness and shape simplification
-- Apply black & white filters and image adjustments
+- Edge selection mode for custom border shapes
 - Export as PNG or PSD with separate layers
+- Drag-and-drop PSD URLs (with Firebase integration)
 - Integration with Eagle App for direct library imports
 - Responsive design works on any device